Antibiotic Lead Optimization

 Evaluation of Compounds

 Evaluation of antibacterial activity, target binding/inhibition, and in vitro ADME-T (absorption, distribution, metabolism, excretion, toxicity) characterization for all new compounds.
 The frontrunners will be profiled for antibacterial activity against an extended panel of Gram-negative and MDR clinical isolates and subjected to mode of action (MoA) and target-identification studies.
-The most promising ten compounds will be submitted for in vivo PK studies, and the best two lead candidates will be tested in a proof-of-concept in vivo efficacy study using relevant infection mouse models. -
+The most promising ten compounds will be submitted for in vivo PK studies and the best two lead candidates will be tested in a proof-of-concept in vivo efficacy study using relevant infection mouse models. -

-Intellectual Property and Future Studies
+Intellectual Property and Collaboration

 Ultimately, we will file a patent to secure our intellectual property rights and continue to move this class of compounds forward into preclinical and then clinical studies in collaboration with a pharmaceutical industry partner.